 How to garnish a cherry cheesecake smoothie:

-- Sprinkle it with a little more graham cracker crumbs, almond meal, or nuts.
+- Sprinkle it with a little more graham cracker crumbs or nuts.

 How do you freeze cherries for smoothies?

 If you are a better person than I am and actually go pick cherries, you can freeze them to make cherry smoothies all year long.
 Cherry Vanilla Almond Smoothie

 - Thoroughly wash and dry your cherries and remove the stems.